acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/events.md

    - target: HTMLElement - The DOM element of the label.

  - inst - Object - The instance object of the datepicker.

+### @open {#event-onOpen}

+(args: any, inst: any) => void

+Triggered when the component is opened.

+Parameters:
+ - args - Object - The args object has the following properties:
+   - target: Object - The DOM element containing the generated html.

+ - inst - Object - The instance object of the popup.

 ### @page-change {#event-onPageChange}